DataScience-Proj-MH/NFL_Success/README.md

 By navigating to data/collecting_data you will find the web scrapers we used in order to collect 65 features from profootballreference.com.
 The features we scraped that included college statistics were:
 * College Games Played
 * College Receptions
-* College Recieving Yards
+* College Receiver Yards
-* College Recieving Average
+* College Receiver Average
-* College Receiving Touch Downs
+* College Receiver Touch Downs
 * College Rushing Attempts
 * College Rushing Yards
 * College Rushing Average